 WCAG 1.3.1: Info and Relationships

-Level AQuick answer: Structure conveyed visually—like headings, labels, grouped options, and table relationships—must also be exposed in code.
+Quick answer: Structure conveyed visually—like headings, grouped options, labels, and price relationships—must also be exposed in code.

-- Expose price relationships with semantic HTML and accessible text, not layout alone.
+3. Expose price relationships with semantic HTML and readable text.

 <!-- Before -->